webrecorder/ipfs-composite-files/README.md

 data as ZIP for portability (eg. WACZ format) / export outside of IPFS but keeping the data separate for deduplication.

-For example, given a directory structure that with 3 files, stored under a CID A, CID B, CID C:
+For example, given a directory structure with 3 files, stored under a CID A, CID B, CID C:

 ```
      CID DIR